-Grand Island is a medium-sized city located in the state of Nebraska.
-With a population of 51,267 people and 11 constituent neighborhoods, Grand Island is the fourth largest community in Nebraska.
+Grand Island is a larger medium-sized city located in the state of Nebraska.
+With a population of 52,335 people and 11 constituent neighborhoods, Grand Island is the fourth largest community in Nebraska.

-In terms of college education, Grand Island is nearly on par with the US average for all cities of 21.84%: 20.57% of adults 25 and older in Grand Island have a bachelor's degree or advanced degree.
+The education level of Grand Island citizens is a little higher than the average for US cities and towns: 21.07% of adults in Grand Island have at least a bachelor's degree.

 The most common language spoken in Grand Island is English.
 Other important languages spoken here include Spanish and African languages.